 In our chiropractic clinics we often find that in cases of arm pain, injuries to muscles, joints and ligaments in the neck are often overlooked.

-Here we will cover some conditions that are often seen by a chiropractor that also relate directly to the structures of the arm.
+You can read more about neck related arm pain here.
+Here we will cover some conditions that are often seen by a chiropractor that relate directly to the structures of the arm.

 There are thirty bones, over forty muscles and fourteen major nerves making your arm more diligent, dexterous and adaptable than any tool mankind can emulate.